constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

 dir(s)
 ```

-To learn more about a specific method, you can either look at the source code,
-or, after having run the above commands, enter `help(s.method_of_interest)` to
+More information about a specific method can be gathered by either looking at the source code or, after having run the above
-learn move about a method, in this case, `method_of_interest`.
+commands, calling `help(s.method_of_interest)` to learn more about a method, in this case, `method_of_interest`.